 The New Benefit Cap - What you need to know

 In 2013 Central Government introduced a limit on the total amount of benefit that most people aged 16 to 64 can get.
 This is called the benefit cap and how much you get for certain benefits may be restricted to make sure the total you get isn't more than the cap amount.
-The cap amount and the benefits that are affected by the cap will change on 7 November 2016.
+The cap amount and the benefits that are affected by the cap changed on 7 November 2016.

 You're not affected by the cap if you or your partner work, and either of the following apply: